Harald-U/knative-handson-workshop/iks/3-DeployKnativeService.md

 Knative Serving is responsible for deploying and running containers and also for networking and auto-scaling.
 Auto-scaling in Knative allows scale to zero and is probably the main reason why Knative is referred to as Serverless platform.

 This is some text from the [Knative Runtime Contract](https://github.com/knative/serving/blob/master/docs/runtime-contract.md) which helps to position Knative.
-It compares Kubernetes workloads (general-purpose containers) with Knative workloads (stateless request-triggered containers):
+It compares Kubernetes workloads (general-purpose containers) with Knative workloads (stateless request-triggered autoscaled containers):

 > In contrast to general-purpose containers, stateless request-triggered (i.e. on-demand) autoscaled containers have the following properties:
 > * Little or no long-term runtime state (especially in cases where code might be scaled to zero in the absence of request traffic).